What is a vasectomy?

 A vasectomy takes 15 to 30 minutes.
-It is normally done while you are awake.
-Freezing (local anesthetic) is injected in both sides of the sac that holds your testicles (scrotum).
-One or two tiny cuts (incisions) are made in the scrotum.
-Each tube is gently pulled through the incision.
-A small section of each tube is taken out and the cut ends are sealed.
-Your incisions are closed with stitches, which absorb as your body heals.
+It is often done while you are awake.
+Freezing medicine (local anesthetic) is injected in both sides of the sac that holds your testicles (scrotum).
+One or two small openings (incisions) are made in the scrotum.
+Each tube is gently pulled through the opening.
+A small section of each tube is partially removed or blocked.
+The opening is then closed and covered with a bandage.

 What are the benefits of a vasectomy?

 - It is one of the safest, most effective forms of birth control.